Dynamical Hartree-Fock-Bogoliubov Approximation of Interacting Bosons: Background and Main Result

-In this section, we provide a brief summary of the results obtained in \cite{GM1, GM3} along with relevant notations and background materials necessary to capture the quantum fluctuation dynamics about quasi-free states\footnote{c.f.
-Ch 10 in \cite{Solo}.}.
+In this section, we provide a brief summary of the results obtained in \cite{GM1, GM3, GM4} along with relevant notations and rudimentary background materials on second quantization necessary to capture the effects of quantum fluctuations about quasifree states\footnote{Cf. Chapter 10 in \cite{Solo} for the definition of quasifree.}.
+The presentation is standard in the literature.
+For reference, the reader may consult \cite{berazin, Solo}.